Tam Dalyell of the Binns: Life

 Dalyell was born in Linlithgowshire, the son of Thomas Dalyell of The Binns, head of a cadet branch of the family of the Earls of Carnwath, and of Janet, daughter of the 1st Lord Bruce of Kinloss, Master of the Rolls in England.

 He appears to have accompanied Charles I's expedition to La Rochelle in 1628 (to aid the Huguenots during the Siege of La Rochelle) at the age of thirteen.
 Latterly as a colonel, he served under General Robert Munro and General Alexander Leslie in Ulster.

 Hearing of the execution of Charles I on 30 January 1649, it is said that he refused to shave his beard as a penance for the behaviour of his fellow countrymen.
 He was taken prisoner at the capitulation of Carrickfergus in August 1650, but was given a free pass, and having been banished from Scotland, remained in Ireland.

 He was present at the Battle of Worcester (3 September 1651), where his men surrendered, and he himself was captured and imprisoned in the Tower of London.
 In May he escaped abroad and, in 1654, took part in the Highland rebellion and was exempted from Cromwell's Act of Grace, a reward of 200 guineas being offered for his capture, dead or alive.

 Dalyell evaded capture and fled to Russia.
 There, he entered the service of Tsar Alexis I and distinguished himself as general in the wars against the Turks and Tatars as well as in the Russo-Polish War (1654–1667).

 He returned to Britain upon The Restoration of Charles II.
 By 19 July 1666 he was appointed commander-in-chief in Scotland, with orders to subdue the Covenanters.
 Dalyell defeated them at the Battle of Rullion Green, in the Pentland Hills, south of Edinburgh.
 He treated the defeated with great cruelty, earning him the nickname "Bluidy Tam".
-Legends of his cruelty were probably exaggerated by anti-Royalists.
 The General obtained several of the forfeited estates of his opponents.

 On 3 January 1667 he was made a privy counsellor, and from 1678 till his death he represented Linlithgowshire in the Scottish parliament.
 He was incensed by the choice of the Duke of Monmouth as commander-in-chief in June 1679, and was confirmed in his original appointment by Charles, but in consequence did not appear at the Battle of Bothwell Brig till after the close of the engagement.

 On 25 November 1681, a commission was issued authorizing him to enroll the regiment afterwards known as the Scots Greys.
 His commission was confirmed by King James VII, but he died soon after the latter's accession in August 1685.
 He married Agnes, daughter of John Ker of Cavers, by whom he had a son, Thomas, created a baronet in 1685, whose only son and heir, Thomas, died unmarried.
 The baronetage apparently became extinct, but it was assumed about 1726 by James Menteith.
 The Dalyell baronetage was later held by politician Tam Dalyell, formally styled Sir Thomas Dalyell of the Binns, 11th Baronet.